Skip to content

 Taking apart out home on the way out of camp.
 2005.

-2 thoughts on “Working in the Wilderness of Southern British Columbia Leave a comment
+2 thoughts on “Working in the Wilderness of British Columbia Leave a comment

 1. Such beautiful shots of such precious places!
 Oh you were lucky to have experience it, I can imagine it must have been hard at times to be so isolated from the “real world”, but it gives me hope to know there are still such places where humans weren’t able to destroy their natural, wild, beauty.
 Thank you for sharing, loved this post!